 Writing a job curriculum vitae is a very important aspect of job hunting.
 On that note, you can’t just write any CV.
 Different people may need different formats.
 Here’s a look at the different types of CV and what they are for.

-- It is very useful if you are a person who is seeking a job on the same industry.
+- It is very useful if you are a person who is seeking a job in the same industry.

-- Employers also prefer this type because it follows a basic chronological format
+- Employers also prefer this type because it follows a basic chronological resume format

 - This CV highlights skills, expertise, and working experiences all throughout a person’s career life regardless of the industry where one belongs.

-- This type could be used if you want to convey your prospect employer that you are qualified and you have the adequate skills even when you do not have enough experience.
+- This type could be used if you want to convey your prospective employer that you are qualified and you have the adequate skills even when you do not have enough experience.